BartoszKalota/Queue-system/README.md

 npm run start
 ```
 to start the app.
-* Now, you can interact with the server app with a browser and/or the Postman (see the 'Endpoints' section) and monitor database changes with Robo 3T.
+* Now, you can interact with the server app with a browser and/or the `Postman` (see the 'Endpoints' section) and monitor database changes with `Robo 3T`.